prb112/ocp4-upi-storage-scale/modules/1_daemon/README.md

 This modules uses an existing private network and assumes each instance is tuned to use the same MTU.
 The IPs are automatically provisioned for each instance.
-There are two disks provisioned
+There are two disks provisioned by default.